jiutongzhao/Time-Series-Data-Analysis/docs/chap1.md

 ## Sampling

-All the data that await analysis are yield from sampling, no matter it originates from the real-world observation or a simulation program.
-When you measure a high frequency signal with a low cadence instrument, you will not only miss the high frequency component, **<u>but also measure an erroneous signal</u>**, so called ***<u>Aliasing</u>***.

 > **[Nyquist-Shannon Sampling Theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem):** A band-limited continuous-time signal $x(t)$ containing no frequency components higher than $f_{max}$,  can be perfectly reconstructed from its samples if it is sampled at a rate:
 $$